-Please visit our page weekly to see our progress!
+Please visit our page often to see how the donations are helping!

 We are always DOING SOMETHING for the people in Haiti.